akhilreddy59/cuddly-carnival/README.md

 - Method resolution through prototypes
 - Understanding inheritance in JavaScript without theory-heavy abstractions

+**Day 9 - new  keyword internals**

+- Create a New Empty Object
+- Link the Prototype
+- Bind this and Execute
+- Return the Object
+  - Default way
+  - Override

 ---
 ## Strucutre
 Till day 9 the repo hos no proper structure